RoxanneWAAANG/roxannewaaang.github.io/_pages/cv.md

 * Summer 2022: Logistics Data Analysis and Visualization
   * Han's Laser
-  * Developed detailed customer profiles using RFM Analysis with over four key metrics, facilitating precision marketing strategies that reduced push marketing costs by 12\%, from \$2000 to \$1760 per campaign.
+  * Developed detailed customer profiles using RFM Analysis with over four key metrics, facilitating precision marketing strategies that reduced push marketing costs by 12%, from $2000 to $1760 per campaign.
-  * Implemented funnel analysis to enhance user targeting for push notifications; conducted A/B testing in Python to refine the website’s navigation structure, boosting loyalty user numbers by 6\% (from 15,000 to 16,000).
+  * Implemented funnel analysis to enhance user targeting for push notifications; conducted A/B testing in Python to refine the website’s navigation structure, boosting loyalty user numbers by 6% (from 15,000 to 16,000).
-  * Engineered a data visualization website using HTML, CSS, and JavaScript, incorporating advanced visual analytics tools like \textbf{Pyecharts} and \textbf{ggplot2} for dynamic data representation.
+  * Engineered a data visualization website using HTML, CSS, and JavaScript, incorporating advanced visual analytics tools like Pyecharts and ggplot2 for dynamic data representation.

 Research Experience
 ======